REPLACE FACTORY SHROUDS, (2020-21).

 factory backstay that was modified in Tech Tip F09 for the backstay tensioner.

-Port turnbuckles secured.
-Blue Wave smart pins never loosen.
+Port turnbuckles tensioned and secured with Blue Wave smart pins.

 |